cidkagenow/speedrunstark/README.md

 > If you want to redeploy to the same production URL you can run `yarn vercel --prod`.
 If you omit the `--prod` flag it will deploy it to a preview/test URL.

 > 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or use a burner wallet.
-By default 🔥 `burner wallets` are only available on `hardhat` .
+By default 🔥 `burner wallets` are only available on `devnet` .
 You can enable them on every chain by setting `onlyLocalBurnerWallet: false` in your frontend config (`scaffold.config.ts` in `packages/nextjs/`)

 #### Configuration of Third-Party Services for Production-Grade Apps.

-By default, 🏗 Scaffold-ETH 2 provides predefined API keys for popular services such as Alchemy and Etherscan.
+By default, 🏗 Scaffold-Stark 2 provides predefined API keys for popular services such as Alchemy and Etherscan.
 This allows you to begin developing and testing your applications more easily, avoiding the need to register for these services.
 This is great to complete your **SpeedRunEthereum**.

 For production-grade applications, it's recommended to obtain your own API keys (to prevent rate limiting issues).
 You can configure these at: